-For Muslims around the world, the month of Ramadan means 30 days of Sawm (fasting) during daylight hours, which means no eating and/or drinking from sunrise through to sunset.
+For Muslims worldwide, the month of Ramadan means 30 days of Sawm (fasting) during daylight hours, which means no eating and/or drinking from sunrise to sunset.
 However, as well as these Ramadan basic rules, there are others that the Islamic community is expected to abide by during this auspicious month.

-Ramadan is one of the five pillars of Islam and is considered to be the most spiritual month in the Islamic calendar, of which it is the ninth month.
+Ramadan is one of Islam's five pillars and is considered the most spiritual month in the Islamic calendar, of which it is the ninth month.
 This is the time for Muslims to become closer to Allah (SWT) and to take the opportunity for reflection.
-Along with this tradition come Muslim Ramadan rules that must be followed to have a blessed Ramadan which will please Allah (SWT).
+Along with this tradition come Muslim Ramadan rules that must be followed to have a blessed Ramadan, which will please Allah (SWT).

 The Basic Rules of Ramadan